ayushgangwani/Jarvis-Voice-Assistant/README.md

 - Responds using voice (Text-to-Speech)

 ## 🚀 How to Run
-1. Download the "requirement.txt" file and "main.py" file
+1. Download the "requirement.txt" , "musicLibrary.py" file and "main.py" file.
-2. Run this command in terminal
+2. Run this command in terminal.

    ```
    pip install -r requirements.txt